yiguolei/crate/blackbox/docs/sql/statements/copy-from.rst

 ``COPY FROM`` by default won't overwrite rows if a document with the same primary key already exists.
 Set to true to overwrite duplicate rows.

+``format``
+''''''''''''''''''''''''
+This option specifies the format of the input and can be set as ``csv`` or ``json``.
+If this is not provided, and the file does not have a csv extension, then the file will be processed as json.

 .. _`AWS documentation`: http://docs.aws.amazon.com/AmazonS3/latest/dev/RESTAuthentication.html
 .. _`AWS Java Documentation`: http://docs.aws.amazon.com/AmazonS3/latest/dev/AuthUsingAcctOrUserCredJava.html